ianmilligan1/McLuhan/README.md

 # McLuhan

 This repository holds files relating to my McLuhan Fellowship (July 2016 - June 2017).
-It'll be most active January – May 2017, but I'm impatient.
+Right now, there are a few directories:

+- Scripts: Check this out to see what I'm running to transform data;
+- Networks: Check this out to see some preliminary network diagrams.